About

 Jody Williams

 Jody Williams was born in Sacramento, California.
 Early in life, she started her profession as a cook in San Francisco, and has never taken a formal cooking lesson in her life.
 After relocating to New York, Jody crafted her skill with Thomas Keller at Rakel and Lidia Bastianich at Felidia.
 Later on, she flew to Italy to strive for excellence in her career as she has spent six years training at Reggio Emilia and Rome.
 Afterwards, Jody visited Paris, and Japan where she engaged with the Japanese food culture.
-Once returning back to New York and after working at several renowned Italian restaurants, she established “Buvette” on 2011 at New York and Paris on 2013 as she has also published the cookbook “Buvette: The Pleasure of Good Food.”
+Once returning back to New York and after working at several renowned Italian restaurants, she established “Buvette” on 2011 at New York as she has also published the cookbook “Buvette: The Pleasure of Good Food.”